KennyHT/learn-kubernetes/labs/setup.md

 ### Linux or Linux VM users

-I recommend usint [Minikube](https://kubernetes.io/docs/setup/minikube/) or [this guide using kubeadm](https://medium.com/@lizrice/kubernetes-in-vagrant-with-kubeadm-21979ded6c63) by Liz Rice is recommended.
+I recommend using [Minikube](https://kubernetes.io/docs/setup/minikube/) or [this guide using kubeadm](https://medium.com/@lizrice/kubernetes-in-vagrant-with-kubeadm-21979ded6c63) by Liz Rice is recommended.

 ## Kubernetes Check